Foxboro senior housing apartment complex closer to approval

 The site is located in the R-40 Residential and Agricultural District.

-Zoning board members were scheduled to go on a walk of the site Thursday.
+Zoning board members were scheduled to go on a site walk of the site Thursday.

 The project is also before the conservation commission as there are wetlands involved.